SmokinCaterpillar/pypet/doc/source/index.rst

 ====================

 Tests can be found in `pypet/tests`.
-Note that they involve heavy file IO and it might not be the case that you have privileges on your system to write files to a temporary folder.
+Note that they involve heavy file IO and you need privileges to write files to a temporary folder.
-The tests suite will make use of the `tempfile.gettempdir()` function to access a temporary folder.
+The tests suite will make use of the `tempfile.gettempdir()` function to create such a temporary folder.

 You can run all tests with `$ python all_tests.py` which can also be found under `pypet/tests`.
-You can pass additional arguments as `$ python all_tests.py -k --folder=myfolder/` with `-k` to keep the hdf5 files created by the tests (if you want to inspect them, otherwise they will be deleted after the completed tests) and `--folder=` to specify a folder where to store the hdf5 files instead of the temporary one.
+You can pass additional arguments as `$ python all_tests.py -k --folder=myfolder/` with `-k` to keep the HDF5 files created by the tests (if you want to inspect them, otherwise they will be deleted after the completed tests), and `--folder=` to specify a folder where to store the HDF5 files instead of the temporary one.
 If the folder cannot be created the program defaults to `tempfile.gettempdir()`.

-If you do not want to browse to your installation folder, you can also download :download:`all_tests.py <../../pypet/tests/all_tests.py>`.
+If you do not want to browse to your installation folder, you can also download the :download:`all_tests.py <../../pypet/tests/all_tests.py>` script.

-Running all tests can take up to 10 minutes.
+Running all tests can take up to 15 minutes.
 The test suite encompasses more than **300** tests (including the BRIAN based tests) and has a code coverage of more than **90%**!

 ===================